abonte/protopdebug/README.md

-├── local_analysis.py      // find the nearest prototypes to all test images ├── old_code               // code of the original repository, but not used in this ├── plot_stat.py           // plot statistics about an experiment ├── pretrained_models      // pretrained model downloaded durint training ├── saved_models           // results of the experiments
+├── local_analysis.py      // find the nearest prototypes to all test images ├── old_code               // code of the original repository, but not used in this ├── plot_stat.py           // plot statistics about an experiment ├── pretrained_models      // pre-trained model downloaded during the training ├── saved_models           // results of the experiments
 ├── settings.py            // default values of the models and datasets parameters ├── tests                  // test suite